 the treacherous language of capability

 What emerges in your mind when someone describes another person as “hard”?
-Perhaps you imagine someone unyielding, resolute, with firm convictions and a direct manner—someone who doesn’t easily reveal vulnerability or emotion.
+You might imagine someone unyielding, resolute, with firm convictions and a direct manner—someone who doesn’t easily reveal vulnerability or emotion.
 In most professional contexts, these attributes confer advantage, garnering respect and advancement.

 This isn’t innocent linguistic coincidence.
 Words carry histories, connotations, and subtle hierarchies of value.
 The psychoanalytic elephant in our politically correct china shop warrants acknowledgment: these terms’ sexual connotations hint at why hardness receives valorization while softness suffers devaluation—in a world where power’s pendulum still swings toward masculine attributes without serving justice or fostering fulfillment.